fbpx

 8. Sloths can fall 100 feet without injury

-9. They could cure cancer
+9. They could cure cancer and help with bacterial resistance

 Sloths have an unusual method of camouflage.
 Cracks in their hair allow many different species of algae and fungi to grow which makes them appear green.
 Some species of fungi living in sloth fur have been found to be active against certain strains of bacteria, cancer and parasites!
-Sloth hair also provides home to an entire ecosystem of invertebrates — some species of which are found nowhere else on earth (like the ‘sloth moth’).
-A single sloth can host up to 950 moths and beetles within its fur at once.

 Scientists have speculated that sloths might eat the algae that grows in their fur, but this is very unlikely and has never been observed.
 Photo copyright Suzi Eszterhas.

-Because sloths are so difficult to study in the wild, no one has ever followed an individual from birth until death and it is virtually impossible to accurately determine the age of an adult sloth.
+Because sloths are so difficult to study in the wild, no one has ever followed an individual from birth until death.
+It is virtually impossible to determine the age of an adult sloth accurately, so nobody knows how long sloths live.
 All we have to go on is the lifespan in captivity, but sloths do not do well outside of their natural environment.
-The oldest known sloth in the world just turned 50 years old and she lives at a zoo in Germany.
-We suspect that wild sloths actually live for much longer than that.
+The oldest known sloth in the world was a two-fingered sloth named Jan, who was 54 years old and lived at a zoo in Germany.
+We suspect that wild sloths actually live for much longer than that, and we’re determined to study sloth logevity with an upcoming research project called ‘The Eternal Sloths’!

 This website uses cookies.